AdobeDocs/campaign-web.en/help/v8/administration/schemas-create-publish.md

    ![Schema creation dialog](assets/schemas-create4.png)

-For more information on screen edition, refer to [Customize screen display](schemas-customize-screen.md).
+For more information on screen edition, refer to [Edit custom fields](schemas-custom-fields.md).

 ## Publish and synchronize schemas {#publish}